-On March 11, 2020, The World Health Organization (WHO) officially declared the outbreak of COVID-19 a pandemic, after the disease caused by the new coronavirus spread to more than 100 countries and led to tens of thousands of cases within a few months.
+On March 11, 2020, The World Health Organization (WHO) officially declared the outbreak of COVID-19 a pandemic, after the disease caused by the new coronavirus spread to more than 100 countries and led to over 100,000 cases within a few months.
 The disease was first identified in Wuhan, China in December 2019 and is thought to have originated from a zoonotic transmission from animal to human.
 The earliest cases were traced to Wuhan’s “wet markets” where people come into contact with wild animals.

-By April 22, 2020, there were 2.5 million confirmed cases in 213 countries, with 175,000 deaths worldwide.
-In an effort to contain the spread of the virus, countries have issued orders for residents to stay at home, businesses to close and for all people to observe “social distancing.”
-These measures have been a blow to the global economy, spurring high unemployment, a halt in some manufacturing, transportation and trade.
-Experts expect continued spread of the virus until a vaccine is developed, tested and deployed around the globe.
+By April 22, 2020, there were 2.5 million confirmed cases with 175,000 deaths worldwide.
+In an effort to contain the spread of the virus, countries issued orders for residents to stay at home, businesses to close, and for all people to observe “social distancing.”
+These measures were a blow to the global economy, spurring high unemployment, a halt in some manufacturing, transportation, and trade.
+The economic and health consequences of COVID-19 also widened inequalities within and across countries, with financial losses and severe cases disproportionately affecting underserved and poorer populations.

 World Population : 170,060,000